ludwig-ai/ludwig-docs/src/docs/user_guide.md

 All parameters are the same of [predict](#predict) and the behavior is the same.
 The only difference isthat `evaluate` requires the dataset to contain also columns with the same name of output features.
-This is needed because `test` compares the predictions produced by the model with the ground truth and will save all those statistics in a `test_statistics.json` file in the result directory.
+This is needed because `evaluate` compares the predictions produced by the model with the ground truth and will save all those statistics in a `test_statistics.json` file in the result directory.